facebookresearch/soundspaces-challenge/README.md

     **Make sure that the json that gets dumped upon evaluating your agent is of the exact same type**.
 The easiest way to ensure that is by not modifying `eval.py`.

+For active AV separation, follow instructions in the `challenge` branch of the [active-AV-dynamic-separation](https://https://github.com/SAGNIKMJR/active-AV-dynamic-separation) repository.

 ### Online submission

 Follow instructions in the `submit` tab of the <!--[EvalAI challenge page](https://eval.ai/web/challenges/challenge-page/1959/overview)-->EvalAI challenge page (coming soon) to **upload** your evaluation JSON file.

-Valid challenge phases are `soundspaces23-audionav-{minival, test-std}`.
+Valid challenge phases are `AudioNav {Minival, Test-Standard} Phase` and `AudioSep Test-Standard Phase`.

 The challenge consists of the following phases:

-1. **Minival phase**: This split is same as the one used in `./test_locally_audionav_rgbd.sh`.
+1. **AudioNav Minival Phase**: This split is same as the one used in `./test_locally_audionav_rgbd.sh`.
 The purpose of this phase/split is sanity checking -- to confirm that your online submission to EvalAI doesn't run into any issue during evaluation.
 Each team is allowed maximum of 30 submission per day for this phase.
-2. **Test Standard phase**: The purpose of this phase is to serve as the public leaderboard establishing the state of the art; this is what should be used to report results in papers.
+2. **AudioNav Test-Standard Phase**: The purpose of this phase is to serve as the public leaderboard establishing the state of the art for AudioNav; this is what should be used to report results in papers.
 The relevant split for this phase is `test_multiple_unheard`.
 Each team is allowed maximum of 10 submission per day for this phase.
 As a reminder, the submitted trajectories will be used to validate the submitted performance values.
 Suspicious submissions will be reviewed and if necessary, the participating team will be disqualified.
+2. **AudioSep Test-Standard Phase**: The purpose of this phase is to serve as the public leaderboard establishing the state of the art for active AV separation; this is what should be used to report results in papers.
+The relevant split for this phase is `testUnheard_1000episodes`.
+Each team is allowed maximum of 30 submission per day for this phase.
+As a reminder, the winning teams of the active AV separation challenge will be later asked to turn in their code and checkpoints for inspection.
+Suspicious submissions will be reviewed and if necessary, the participating team will be disqualified.

 Note: If you face any issues or have questions you can ask them by mailing the organizers or opening an issue on this repository.

-### AudioNav Baselines and Starter Code
+### Baselines and Starter Code
-We included both the configs and Python scripts for [av-nav](https://github.com/facebookresearch/sound-spaces/tree/master/ss_baselines/av_nav) and [av-wan](https://github.com/facebookresearch/sound-spaces/tree/master/ss_baselines/av_wan).
+1. **AudioNav**: We included both the configs and Python scripts for [av-nav](https://github.com/facebookresearch/sound-spaces/tree/master/ss_baselines/av_nav) and [av-wan](https://github.com/facebookresearch/sound-spaces/tree/master/ss_baselines/av_wan).
 Note that the [MapNav environment](https://github.com/facebookresearch/sound-spaces/blob/soundspaces-challenge/ss_baselines/av_wan/mapnav_env.py) used by av-wan is baked into the environment container and can't be changed.
 We suggest you to re-write that planning for loop in the agent code if you want to modify mapping or planning.

+2. **Active AV Separation**: We have included configs and Python in the `challenge` branch of the [active-AV-dynamic-separation](https://https://github.com/SAGNIKMJR/active-AV-dynamic-separation) repository.

 ## Acknowledgments